 If you run your finger over a blind pimple, you’ll feel a swelling under the skin but no opening on top of the skin.
 Scratching or picking at these pimples — or worse, using tweezers or another tool to try to pop them — can cause real damage to your face.

 The pimple itself can become infected, and the skin around it can become cut, inflamed, and even bruised.
-Popped or scratched pimples can also leave scars, which can take a long time to fade even with prescribed treatments [1].
+Popped or scratched pimples can also leave scars, which can take a long time to fade even with medical treatments [1].
 You may even end up with permanent scarring.

 Trying to pop one of these pimples can also push all of the oil and bacteria further into the skin, potentially creating more inflammation.